Determination of the HERA coherent diffractive $J/\psi$ production cross section via artificial neural network: Acknowledgments

 \section{Acknowledgments}

+We thank the National Research and Innovation Agency (BRIN), Republic of Indonesia, for providing the Mahameru High Performance Computing Facility, where most of the computation in this paper was performed.
 P.T.P.H. was partially supported by the RCNP Collaboration Research Network program under project number COREnet 057.
 The work of C.S. was supported by Hibah Penelitian FMIPA UGM Tahun Anggaran 2025.